 Dear Suburban Associates in Ophthalmology Patient,

-We will be opening the offices with the following strict social distancing and safety guidelines in place:
+Please note the following strict social distancing and safety guidelines in place:

 -All patients will be screened for the following symptoms.
 Please be forthright with our office should you have either of the following:

 -All patients coming in will have their temperatures checked and be required to wear a mask.
 Unfortunately, we don't have the mask supplies for patients who do not have one.
 If you do not have a mask, we will not be able to see you.
 A scarf or bandana across the nose and mouth will suffice.